d-koppenhagen/vscode-code-review/README.md

 Check out the example default template file [`template.default.hbs`](https://github.com/d-koppenhagen/vscode-code-review/blob/master/src/template.default.hbs), to see how your template should basically look like.

+### Export created notes as Markdown

+In addition to exporting your notes as HTML, you may also export them as Markdown.
+Simply open up the VSCode Command Palette and run the `Export As Markdown With Default Template` command.

+Just like with the HTML export, you may use the default Markdown template provided or choose your own.

+> You can define a path to a custom template that's used by default when running this command.
+> Check out the [Extension Setting 'defaultMarkdownTemplatePath'](#extension-settings) for further information.

 ### Export for Issue Tracking System